dotlang/language/doc/RFE.md

 }
 ```

+Y - To mark some type as to be only created by calling a function we can mark some/all of thier fields as private.
+So user is normally not supposed to fill it up and has to make an appropriate function call.

+N - Can we have multiple bindings with the same name?
+`read := (t: int)->t+1`
+`read := (s: string)->12`
+we should.

+N - The same notation for binding and type is a bit confusing.
+`data := { ... }` is this a code or struct?
+It's a struct.
+Code starts with `(...)->...`
+`A := B` means A is a name for B. They can be types or lambdas.
+Why not treat type like a lambda?
+In this case, A is name of the lambda, B is it's body and it's output will be a new type.
+But it will only complicate the code.
+That lambda will need to create a new type (union or struct or sequence or ...).
+We just write that.

+N - The element that comes inside a compound literal, is not orth.
+It's something new, does not have a type.
+Can we use exisintg tools like tuple literal?
+`[(1,2) (3,4) ...]` What is type of `(1,2)`?
+Can I accept it as a function argument?
+If we replace it with struct literal, will it become a normal seq?
+`[${1,2} ${3,4} ...]` If structure of all of them is the same, then yes.
+This is a `seq[{int,int}]`
+`seq[int] => [1 2 3 4]`
+`seq[string] => ["A" "B" "C"]`
+What if I really want to have a sequence of structs?
+What happens to compound literal then?
+Purpose of compound literal is to define a map (key and value).
+What should be the difference between a map literal and a sequence of structs that has two elements?
+`x := [(1,2) (3,4) (5,6)]`
+`x := [${1,2} ${3,4} ${5,6}]`
+I think this is fine.
+There should be enought discrimination between these two.
+Also this is supposed to be for "literals".
+So everything is written in the source code statically.
+To create this dynamically, you need to make appropriate calls.
+What about making it simpler:
+`x := [1,2 3,4 5,6]`?
+`population := ["US",100 "UK",200 ...]` It's not very readable.
+But `()` is also confusing.
+Compound literal is a shortcut for calling some methods.
+That's all.
+`x := [(1,2) (3,4) (5,6)]`?
+If you want it to be more flexible and dynamic, just call the function directly.

 ? - We can extend usage of channels for IO too.
 Reading from a file is same as reading from a channel which is connected to the file by runtime.
 Writing to console is sending data to a channel.